gustavonp/roo-recipes/content/recipe/butternut-squash-soup.md

 3. Mince the garlic.
 4. Thinly chop the type and sage.

-<div class="warning">Wear gloves before peeling and chopping the butternut squash.
+<div class="warning with-roo" >Wear gloves before peeling and chopping the butternut squash.
 The oil coming off of the squash can irritate the skin.</div>

 ### Directions